 Full payment by e-transfer is required at time of registration.
 In the effort to create and maintain a supportive group atmosphere, participants are encouraged to attend all 3 sessions and drop-ins or one-off class attendance is not allowed.

 If you sign up to the course and realise it’s not for you, no big deal.
-We offer 50% refunds for participants wishing to withdraw after the first week.
-Participants who want to withdraw after the second week will not receive a refund.
+We offer 100% refunds for participants wishing to withdraw after the first session.
+Participants who want to withdraw after the second session will receive a 50% refund.
+Refunds will not be given after the third session.